KatherineMichel/creating-a-self-hosted-church-website/introduction.md

 Using one design, I will demonstrate two "back-end" approaches:
 * A Jekyll site hosted on GitHub with updates made directly through GitHub as a dashboard
-* A Django site with code stored on GitHub, but deployed via Heroku, with updates made through an Admin dashboard
+* A Django site with code stored on GitHub, but deployed via Heroku, with updates made through an admin dashboard